hadjTahar/scorch-engine/README.md

 A cross platform game engine/framework, that can be used to develop both 2D and 3D apps using.

 It’s a game engine and an application development framework, using open source C++ libraries:
+This is a low level game engine, it gives basic features and let’s you build your game style however you wish it to be.

 ### Vendors: